thewhitelisted/thewhitelisted/README.md

-- 👋 Hi, I’m @thewhitelisted
+- Hi, I’m @thewhitelisted
-- 👀 I’m interested in doing funny things with code and algorithms
+- I’m interested in doing funny things with code and algorithms
-- 🌱 I’m currently learning highschool stuff, and it is not fun
-- 💞️ I’m looking to collaborate on idk, im bad at coding xd
-- 📫 How to reach me email me at clee2k6@gmail.com
+- if you're reading this then what are you doing with your life
+- you can't contact me.

 <!---
 thewhitelisted/thewhitelisted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.